eldie1984/nivii.ai-challenge/README.md

-# Nivi - Portfolio Management & AI-Driven Query Service
+# Nivi -  AI-Driven Query Service

 A full-stack microservices application with AI-powered SQL query generation using Ollama (SQLCoder model).
 The system allows natural language queries to be converted into SQL and executed against a PostgreSQL database.